Welcome to the Boards, Commissions & Committees of the City of Aiken

 - Holding public hearings to solicit community input on current issues.

-- Identifying issues which the advisory committee feels should be addressed by the City Council or staff.
+- Identifying issues that the advisory committee feels should be addressed by the City Council or staff.

 In keeping with Aiken’s philosophy of citizen involvement, the City Council appoints citizens to commissions, committees, and boards to assist it in formulating city policy.
 The strength and success of the Aiken City Government is to a large degree reflective of the quality of service performed by these volunteers.